AbidAbed/ThreadExample_APK_/README.md

 **** the project uses another thread in background to load progressbar

-**** you can access directly the apk and install it on your android device just got to : \app\app-build.apk
+**** you can access directly the apk and install it on your android device just got to : \app\app-debug.apk

 That's all :)))